Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 |Anthidium manicatum: iso.
 Amiet et al: 2004|	17

 ## Rates of rejection
-A comparison of % error between various verification 2 statuses.
+A comparison of % error between various verification status 2 results.
 Verifiers known to have not followed the iRecord or BWARS guidance have been removed from this step.

 |Grouping|All|Errors|% error|
 |---|---:|---:|---:|